culler/macher/README.rst

     add the load command if there already exists an LC_RPATH load command with the same path.

+    This action also removes all LC_CODE_SIGNATURE load commands.

     If there is a LC_DYLIB command containing the substring @rpath then the loader will search for the library in all paths obtained by replacing
     @rpath by one of the paths given in LC_RPATH load commands.